3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 • Hot and cold therapy: Heating pads, hot compresses and gel or ice packs can be very soothing for sore nipples.
 If you're breastfeeding, using a warm compress before and a cold compress afterwards can help to widen your milk ducts and reduce swelling.

-• Supplements : A clinical study* revealed that certain vitamins (E and B6) may be helpful in reducing breast pain.
+• Supplements : A clinical study* has revealed that certain vitamins (E and B6) may be useful in reducing breast pain.
 Researchers are still trying to determine why, but we do know that many vitamins have anti-inflammatory properties that may be associated with reduced pain and discomfort.
 Dietary supplements for breastfeeding, such as +mum can be an excellent way of getting all the nutrients you need while supporting your body after childbirth.

 When should you ask your doctor for help?